SegoCode/API-Archetype/README.md

  - JWT authentication with different roles
  - Profiles for any environment
  - Health and status microservice
- - Production deploy ready
+ - Production deploy ready with pm2
+ - Customizable logs or pm2 standard
  - Request validation
- - Gzip compression
  - Testing with junit
+ - Using many internet standards
  - Fully integrated with PM2 monitoring and clustering

 ## Dependencies